From chrisbanes-skills

 @Immutable / @Stable@Immutable when every property is effectively immutable and equality describes all observable state.@Stable for types whose mutable state is observable by Compose, typically via MutableState.Do not annotate to silence a report.
 A false stability promise can produce stale UI.

-For types you cannot annotate, use stabilityConfigurationFiles:
+For types you cannot annotate but can truthfully treat as immutable, use stabilityConfigurationFiles:

 composeCompiler {